-Often INDEX gets calls from people looking for volunteer assistance or wanting to donate their time to do charitable volunteer work.
-In addition to contacting a local Independent Living Center, your local hospital, and checking volunteer opportunities in their local newspapers, try:
+Often INDEX gets calls from people looking for volunteer assistance.
+Some people want to donate their time to do charitable volunteer work.
+In addition to reaching out to a local Independent Living Center, your local hospital, or checking volunteer opportunities on social media try:

-All For Good – A hub for volunteerism and community service on the Internet, and a service of Points of Light.
-All for Good was inspired by President Obama, who called on more Americans to serve, and Internet pioneer Craig Newmark, who saw the need for an online resource to help Americans easily find ways to serve.
+All For Good – A hub for volunteerism and community service on the Internet.
+Hub for Good is a service of Points of Light.
+All for Good was inspired by President Obama and Internet pioneer Craig Newmark, who called on more Americans to serve.
+Both saw the need for an online resource to help Americans easily find ways to serve.

 Boston Cares – Interested in volunteering in Boston, MA?
-Boston Cares is the region’s largest volunteer mobilizer, filling more than 20,000 volunteer slots annually in support of more than 165 Greater Boston schools and non-profit agencies.
+Boston Cares is the region’s largest volunteer mobilizer.
+Boston Cares fills more than 20,000 volunteer slots annually.
+It support more than 165 Greater Boston schools and non-profit agencies.

 One Ashburton Place, 5th Floor